April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 Prenatal and gentle daily use

-In prenatal practice, I keep the same principle but lower the intensity.
-More space, less effort.
+In prenatal practice, keep intensity low.
 The breath becomes a way to connect, soften, and prepare for steadier exhalation under stress.
+The best version of three-part breath is the one your body can trust.

 Common Hurdles and How to Address Them